npmoewii/give-me-money/README.md

 sudo vim /etc/haproxy/haproxy.cfg
 ```

 2. Add the following information to the end of the configuration file.
-You should pay special attention to the host name and IP address of each master node.
+You should pay special attention to the hostname and IP address of each master node.

 ```
 frontend kubernetes